prevwong/reka.js/docs/guides/realtime.md

 // 1.
 Create a new Yjs Doc
 const doc = new Y.Doc();

 // 2.
-Create a new Y.Map from the Doc
+Create a new Y.Map type
+// This map will be used to store the flattened Reka state
-const type = doc.getMap('my-collaborative-editor');
+// Initially, this will be empty; see the section below on how to correctly set the initial state const type = doc.getMap('my-collaborative-editor');
-// Note: The flattened State is actually stored in type.getMap('document');
+// Note: The flattened State will be stored in the "document" key:
+// type.getMap('document')

 const CollabExtension = createCollabExtension(type);